civican/legisinfo/44-1/bills/C-11/bill_text.md

     in respect of information provided under section 25.1, the Minister, the Chief Statistician of Canada or an agent of or a person employed in the federal public administration.

-  **(4)** If designated information is submitted in the course of proceedings before the Commission, the Commission may, **while protecting the privacy of Canadians**,
+  **(4)** If designated information is submitted in the course of proceedings before the Commission, the Commission may, while protecting the privacy of Canadians,

     disclose the information or require its disclosure if the Commission determines, after considering any representations from interested persons, that the disclosure is in the public interest; and

     disclose the information or require its disclosure to the Commissioner of Competition on the Commissioner's request if the Commission determines that the information is relevant to competition issues being considered in the proceedings.

-  **(5)** If designated information is submitted to the Commission otherwise than in the course of proceedings before it, the Commission may, **while protecting the privacy of Canadians**,
+  **(5)** If designated information is submitted to the Commission otherwise than in the course of proceedings before it, the Commission may, while protecting the privacy of Canadians,

     disclose the information or require its disclosure if, after considering any representations from interested persons, the Commission considers that the information is relevant to a matter arising in the exercise of its powers or the performance of its duties and functions and determines that the disclosure is in the public interest; and